Amsterdam’s FinTech scene is booming

 The scene is grounded in a healthy tech and startup ecosystem.
-In addition, digital infrastructure is a significant factor for FinTech companies and as the home of the largest data transport hub in the world – the Amsterdam Internet Exchange (AMS-IX) – Amsterdam delivers.
+In addition, digital infrastructure is a significant factor for FinTech companies and as the home of one of the largest data transport hubs in the world – the Amsterdam Internet Exchange (AMS-IX) – Amsterdam delivers.
 This guarantees the fastest and best possible transmission and execution of instructions, payments and orders.

 Another reason for the European – and Dutch – boom in FinTech is that EU-wide changes in financial regulation allow new FinTech companies to shake things up.
 “Opportunities arising from regulatory developments in the European market, such as PSD2 and Open Banking, further stimulate the rise of FinTech in Europe as well as in the Netherlands,” says Dooijes.

 How regulation helps FinTech businesses in the Netherlands

 An important factor for new FinTech businesses is how national regulators deal with innovations that the current set of regulations may not provide for.
 “New innovation requires a different regulatory view to match the existing laws and regulations,” says Dooijes.
 To address this issue, the Dutch regulators DNB (the Dutch central bank) and AFM (the financial authority) have launched the ‘InnovationHub’, a joint initiative that provides businesses with support on queries about supervision and regulations relating to innovative financial products and services.